Pakistan Climate

 This month in numbers

-Pakistan experienced its 2nd warmest April on record in 2026, with an average temperature of 25.6°C, a significant anomaly of +3.8°C compared to the 1961–1990 baseline.
-This nearly surpassed the all-time record set in April 2023.
-The three-month period from February to April 2026 also ranked as the 4th warmest on record, with an average temperature of 18.95°C, an anomaly of +2.6°C. Globally, April 2026 was the 2nd warmest April for land temperatures, and the February–April period was the 2nd warmest for global land temperatures.
+Pakistan experienced its 2nd warmest April on record in 2026, with an average temperature of 25.6°C, a significant 3.8°C above the 1961–1990 baseline.
+This follows a trend of unusually high temperatures, as the February–April 2026 period also ranked as the 4th warmest on record, at 18.95°C, which is 2.6°C above average.
+Globally, April 2026 was the 2nd warmest April for land temperatures, continuing a pattern of exceptional heat worldwide.

 What changed